hofstadter-io/jumpfiles/README.md

 A pattern for self contained scripts which allow you to jump around linux and run common commands.
 The key is that it's easy to update and reload the file.

+_Note, while these examples are mostly changing directories, you can do quite a bit more!_

 ### The J Jumpfile